Encoding classical information into quantum resources: Applications

 \subsection{Thermodynamics}

-Finally, we want to make a short comment on the case of a resource destroying map given by a completely thermalising map $\T$.
+Finally, we want to make a short comment on the case of a resource destroying map given by the completely thermalising map $\T$.
 Since it is not a $G$-twirling channel, we cannot use Theorems~\ref{thm:single-shot}~or~\ref{thm:asymptotic}, but Lemma~\ref{lemma:upper} still applies in this case.
-Thus, in the asymptotic limit, the number $M$ of (almost) orthogonal states that can be obtained via Gibbs-preserving operations (that model free thermodynamic transformations with no external access to any sources of work or sinks of entropy) from a state $\rho^{\otimes N}$ is upper-bounded as
+Thus, in the asymptotic limit, the number $M$ of almost orthogonal states (i.e., distinguishable with probability $1-\epsilon$) that can be obtained via Gibbs-preserving operations (that model free thermodynamic transformations with no external access to any sources of work or sinks of entropy) from a state $\rho^{\otimes N}$ is upper bounded as

 Now, the crucial thing is that the entropic quantities appearing on the right hand side of the above inequality have a clear thermodynamic interpretation.
-Denoting by $\beta$ the inverse temperature, we have that $D(\rho \| \gamma)/\beta$ is the free energy of the state $\rho$\cite{brandao2013resource}; while $V(\rho \| \gamma)$ was recently shown to be related to a generalised heat capacity of $\rho$~\cite{chubb2017beyond}.
-Thus, the number of messages that can be thermodynamically encoded for free in a state $\rho$ is bounded by the amount of thermodynamic work that one can perform while thermalising the state $\rho$.
-Or, in other words, the volume of the future thermal cone of $\rho$, i.e., the number of distinguishable states it can evolve to during the evolution generated by interaction with the heat bath, is upper-bounded by the amount of work one can extract from~$\rho$.
+Denoting by $\beta$ the inverse temperature, we have that $D(\rho \| \gamma)/\beta$ is the free energy of the state~$\rho$ that quantifies the amount of useful work which can be extracted from asymptotically many copies of $\rho$ when using only free thermodynamic transformations~\cite{brandao2013resource}.
+Similarly, $V(\rho \| \gamma)/\beta$ can be interpreted as the free energy fluctuations of the state~$\rho$~\cite{biswas2021fluctuation}, and was recently shown to quantify the amount of work dissipated due to finite number of copies of $\rho$ (i.e., it describes the second order correction to the asymptotic result given by free energy) for the case when $\rho$ is classical~\cite{chubb2017beyond} or pure \cite{biswas2021fluctuation}.
+We thus see that the number of messages that can be thermodynamically encoded for free in a state $\rho^{\otimes N}$ is bounded by the quantity directly related to the amount of thermodynamic work that one can perform while thermalising~$\rho^{\otimes N}$.
+We also note that the authors of Ref.~\cite{narasimhachar2019quantifying} have recently made a similar observation while quantifying memory capacity as a thermodynamic resource within the framework of thermal operations.
+Putting it another way, the volume of the future thermal cone of $\rho$, i.e., the number of distinguishable states it can evolve to during the evolution generated by interaction with the heat bath, is upper bounded by the amount of work one can extract from~$\rho$.